 Assess Your Current Ability

 Count how many jumps you can perform in one go without stopping.
 Start by finding a suitable space where you can jump freely.
-Once you’re ready, begin jumping and keep track of each jump until you can no longer continue without taking a break.
+Once you’re ready, start jumping.
+Track each jump until you must take a break.
 For example, if you can manage 20 consecutive jumps, this number will be your baseline.
 This baseline is crucial as it will help you measure your progress in future workouts.
-Remember to record your count in a journal or app, so you can easily refer back to it.
+Remember to record your count in a journal or app, so you can easily refer to it.

 Set a Realistic Goal

-Assess your current jumping ability by tracking how many jumps you can comfortably complete in one session.
+To assess your jumping ability, track how many jumps you can complete in one session.
 Determine a timeframe that feels realistic for you, such as one month or three months.
-Set a specific goal that challenges you but remains achievable, like increasing your jumps by a certain percentage or reaching a particular number.
-Write down this goal and develop a step-by-step plan to gradually increase your jumping practice, ensuring you stay motivated and on track.
+Set a specific, challenging, and achievable goal.
+For example, increase your jumps by a certain percentage or reach a specific number.
+Write down this goal.
+Then, make a step-by-step plan.
+It should gradually increase your jumping practice.
+This will keep you motivated and on track.

 Establish a Jump Rope Routine